 One major advantage of using long options instead of buying or selling shares is putting up much less money to control 100 shares — that’s the power of leverage.

-Trade Setup: I recommend the GDX January $20.00 Call at $4.00 or less.
-A loss of half of the option premium could trigger a position exit.
+Trade Setup: I recommend the GDX June $20.00 Call at $4.50 or less.
+A loss of half of the option premium would trigger a position exit.

 An option play also has staying power with the ability to ride through Ups and Downs that would force most stock traders out of the position.

-The January option has more than eight months for bullish development.
+The June option has nine months for bullish development.
 This option is like being long for the stock from $20.00 with completely limited risk.
-GDX was last down at the $20.00 discounted level in December 2016.
+GDX was last down at the $20.00 discounted level in December.

-The maximum loss is limited to the $400 or less paid per option contract with the upside potential, on the other hand, unlimited.
-A stop loss could be placed at $200 for cash management purposes.
+The maximum loss is limited to the $450 or less paid per option contract with the upside potential, on the other hand, unlimited.
+A stop loss is placed at $200 for cash management purposes.

-A GDX run to $30 more than doubles the option investment with maximum risk of $40 per contact.
+A GDX run to $30 more than doubles the option investment with maximum risk of $475 per contact (Stop loss at $200).